x157/x157.github.io/UE5/Dev/DebuggingTips.md

 You can immediately tell exactly which module, function and line number created every log message.

-**When looking at the UE log in Rider, you can even click for example on `UXCLGameplayAbilityBase`::`ActrivateAbility`:`34` to open the `XCLGameplayAbilityBase.h` header file at the `ActivateAbility` declaration.
+**When looking at the UE log in Rider, you can even click for example on `UXCLGameplayAbilityBase` in the log to open the `XCLGameplayAbilityBase.h` header file.
 It is literally point and click.**

-If you want to dig even deeper, you can then click on the declaration to go into the function definition itself, and then just look at line `34` which wrote the log message.

 Here is an explanation of the columns in the log: